Resolving the Hybrid vs. Native Apps Dilemma in 2023

 The programming tools for building a native app and its host operating system (Android OR iOS) are closely compatible.
 This harmony enables the app to display higher-quality graphics.
 The superior visuals of the average native app make users come back for more.

-App crashes or failures are a big problem, especially for app-dependent businesses.
+Crashes are a big problem, especially for app-dependent businesses.

 In general, the reliability and smooth performance of native apps make them more popular than hybrids.
 The more popular an app is, the more income it tends to generate, even if users don’t pay for it.